Archdiocese of Toronto

-Mass is celebrated within the Archdiocese of Toronto in 36 ethnic and linguistic communities every week making the Archdiocese one of the most ethnically diverse Catholic dioceses in the world.

-Overall the Archdiocese of Toronto is the largest in Canada.
+Mass is celebrated daily within the Archdiocese of Toronto, with Sunday Mass (including vigils) in 36 ethnic and linguistic communities every week, making it one of the most ethnically diverse Catholic dioceses in the world.
+Overall, the Archdiocese of Toronto is the largest in Canada.

 History

-The diocese was created on December 17, 1841 out of the Roman Catholic Archdiocese of Kingston and covered the western half of Upper Canada.
-Bishop Michael Power was appointed as the first Bishop.
+The diocese was created on December 17, 1841, out of the Roman Catholic Archdiocese of Kingston, and it covered the western half of Upper Canada.
+At that time, Michael Power was appointed as the first bishop.
 For a complete history, see the Archdiocese History website.

-In the 1840s, the major challenge was the huge unexpected influx of very poor immigrants, mostly Irish escaping the Great Famine.
+During the 1840s, the major challenge was the huge unexpected influx of very poor immigrants, mostly Irish escaping the Great Famine.
 The fear was that Protestants might use their material needs as a wedge for evangelization.
-In response the Church built a network of charitable institutions such as hospitals, schools, boarding homes, and orphanages, to meet the need and keep people inside the faith.
-The church was less successful in dealing with tensions between the French and the Irish Catholic clergy; eventually the Irish took control.
+In response, the Church built a network of charitable institutions such as hospitals, schools, boarding homes, and orphanages, to meet the needs and keep people inside the faith.
+The Church was less successful in dealing with tensions between the French and Irish Catholic clergy; eventually, the Irish took control.

-Irish Catholics arriving in Toronto faced widespread intolerance and severe discrimination, both social and legislative, leading to several large scale riots between Catholics and Protestants from 1858–1878, culminating in the Jubilee Riots of 1875.
+Irish Catholics arriving in Toronto faced widespread intolerance and severe discrimination, both social and legislative, leading to several large scale riots between Catholics and Protestants from 1858 to 1878, culminating in the Jubilee Riots of 1875.
 The Irish population essentially defined the Catholic population in Toronto until 1890, when German and French Catholics were welcomed to the city by the Irish, but the Irish proportion still remained 90% of the Catholic population.
 However, various powerful initiatives such as the foundation of St. Michael's College in 1852 (where Marshall McLuhan was to hold the chair of English until his death in 1980), three hospitals, and the most significant charitable organizations in the city (the Society of St. Vincent de Paul) and House of Providence created by Irish Catholic groups strengthened the Irish identity, transforming the Irish presence in the city into one of influence and power.

 McGowan argues that between 1890 and 1920, the city's Catholics experienced major social, ideological, and economic changes that allowed them to integrate into Toronto society and shake off their second-class status.
 The Irish Catholics (in contrast to the French) strongly supported Canada's role in the First World War.
 They broke out of the ghetto and lived in all of Toronto's neighbourhoods.
 Starting as unskilled labourers, they used high levels of education to move up and were well represented among the lower middle class.
 Most dramatically, they intermarried with Protestants at an unprecedented rate.